RamRod79/README-Generator/utils/demo.md

 ## Table of Contents (Optional)

-If your README is long, add a table of contents to make it easy for users to find what they need.
+A table of contents to make it easy for users to find what they need.

 - [Installation](#installation)
 - [Usage](#usage)